The Shape of Learning Curves: a Review: Ill-Behaved Learning Curves

 \subsection{Risk Monotonicity and ERM}

 Several novel examples of non-monotonic behavior for density estimation, classification, and regression by means of standard empirical risk minimization (ERM) are shown in \cite{loog2019minimizers}.
-Similar to dipping, the squared loss increases with $n$, but in contrast does eventually recover, see Figure \ref{fig:overview}.
+Similar to dipping, the squared loss increases with $n$, but in contrast does eventually recover, see Figure \ref{fig:overview} under (6.4).
 However, these examples cannot be explained either in terms of dipping or peaking.
 Dipping is ruled out as, in ERM, the learner optimizes the loss that is used for evaluation.
 In addition, non-monotonicity can be demonstrated for any $n$ and so there is no direct link with the capacity of the learner, ruling out an explanation in terms of peaking.

 Proofs of non-monotonicity are given for squared, absolute, and hinge loss.
 It is demonstrated that likelihood estimators suffer the same deficiency.
 Two learners are reported that are provably monotonic: mean estimation based on the $L_2$ loss and the memorize algorithm.
 The latter algorithm does not really learn but outputs the majority voted classification label of each object if it has been seen before.
 Memorize is not PAC learnable \cite{shalev2014understanding,engel2001statistical}, illustrating that monotonicity and PAC are essentially different concepts.
+Here, we like to mention \cite{power2022grokking}, which shows generalization even beyond memorization of the finite training data.

 It is shown experimentally that regularization can actually worsen the non-monotonic behavior.
 In contrast, Nakkiran \cite{nakkiran2020optimal} shows that optimal tuning of the regularization parameter can guarantee monotonicity in certain settings.
-A final experiment from \cite{loog2019minimizers} shows a surprisingly jagged curve for the absolute loss, see Figure \ref{fig:overview}.
+A final experiment from \cite{loog2019minimizers} shows a surprisingly jagged learning curve for the absolute loss, see Figure \ref{fig:overview} under (6.4).